 Place carrots and green beans in the oven and roast until nicely browned: 15-20 minutes for the green beans and 20-25 minutes for the carrots.

 Remove from the oven and serve separately or in one dish.

 If carrots are small, feel free to leave whole.
 If they are larger, slice vertically so that they are approximately all the same size.

-Want more delicious side dishes for Easter?
+Want more delicious side dishes for spring?
 Check out these incredible recipes created for Food Network’s blog!